Jayms8462/CalamusCreatingandDigitalWorks/README.md

 Prod
-With github checked out to main git checkout main, this is the prod site to deploy it checkout to main and run firebase deploy --only functions,hosting
+With github checked out to main git checkout main, this is the prod site to deploy it checkout to main and run firebase deploy --only hosting:prod

 Non-Prod
-With github checkout to your branch and deploy a preview webpage using firebase hosting:channel:deploy preview
+With github checkout to your branch and deploy a preview webpage using firebase deploy --only hosting:preview